 Why a law blog?

 The law is perceived as something alien; a set of esoteric words that confuses the people who are supposed to be governed by it.
 This is unfortunate, primarily because ignorance of the law excuses no one.
-Moreover, the law permeates into ALL aspects of our lives – BEFORE until AFTER we die.
-Hence, it’s better to get to know that legal alien a little more.
+The law permeates ALL aspects of our lives – BEFORE until AFTER we die.
+Hence, it’s better to get to know this legal alien a little more.

-In September 2010, a concerned reader alerted me that this blog is inaccessible.
+In September 2010, a concerned reader noted the inaccessibility of this blog.
 It remained inaccessible for a few palm-itching days, so a new site was created to house the backup.
-The other site, fredpamaos.com, was created, although the another problem soon emerged — this site lost its initial purpose when attyatwork.com came back online.
+The other site, fredpamaos.com, was created, although another problem soon emerged — that site lost its initial purpose when attyatwork.com came back online.